jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-3.md

 ### Notes for this chapter

 The feeling of approbation is always agreeable.
 I based it on sympathy.

 But people have objected that it is inconsistent in my system to admit any disagreeable sympathy.

-I answer, that in the feeling of approbation, there are two things to notice=
+I answer, that in the feeling of approbation, there are 2 things to notice:
 1. The observer's sympathetic feeling
 2. The observer's feeling (Feeling C) after he sees the perfect coincidence between his sympathetic feeling (Feeling B) and the original feeling (Feeling A) in the observee.

 The feeling of approbation is in the last emotion (Feeling C) and is always agreeable.

 The second emotion (Feeling B) may be agreeable or disagreeable, according to the nature of the original emotion (Feeling A).

 That second emotion must always retain some features of the original emotion.